santraez/genpost/README.md

 If you want to run AUTOPost in your local environment, follow these steps:

-1. Clone this repository: `git clone insert repository path`
+1. Clone this repository: `git clone https://github.com/santraez/genpost`
-2. Navigate to the project directory: `cd insert directory name`
+2. Navigate to the project directory: `cd genpost`
 3. Install the dependencies: `npm install`
-4. Start the application: `npm start`
+4. Start the application: `npm run dev`
 5. Open your browser and visit: `http://localhost:3000`

 That's it!
 Now you can enjoy AUTOPost in your own environment.

 ## Contributions

 If you wish to contribute to AUTOPost, you're more than welcome!
-Feel free to submit pull requests or open issues on the GitHub repository: [repository link](insert repository link).
+Feel free to submit pull requests or open issues on the GitHub repository: [repository link](https://github.com/santraez/genpost).

 ## Donation